-The Minority Student Enrichment Program (MSEP) is a joint program established by the University of Chicago and Chicago State University.
-This program includes opportunities for Chicago State University students to take courses and use facilities at the University of Chicago in a seminar series on academic and career-oriented topics, social interaction with students from both campuses, and a summer program through which Chicago State University students do research under the direction of University of Chicago faculty members.
+The Minority Student Enrichment Program (MSEP) is a joint program established by the University of Chicago (U of C) and Chicago State University (CSU).
+This program includes opportunities for CSU students to take courses and use facilities at the U of C in a seminar series on academic and career-oriented topics, social interaction with students from both campuses, and a summer program through which CSU students do research under the direction of U of C faculty members.
 MSEP, though not establishing a direct "pipeline" to graduate school, is designed to encourage students to pursue further education in a doctoral program and to prepare and aid minority students in that pursuit.
 The program's ultimate goal is to increase minority representation on college and university faculties.